E-commerce

 • Repeat purchase rate and LTV.

-The challenge is not to optimize one indicator against another.
-An increase in volume is not always good news if margin collapses or returns explode.
+The challenge is not to optimize one metric against another.
+A rise in volume is not always good news if the margin collapses or if returns explode.

-That is why the best management approaches look at performance by cohort, by category, by channel, and by market.
-TikTok traffic can follow a very different logic from SEO traffic.
+That is why the best management looks at performance by cohort, by category, by channel, and by market.
+TikTok traffic can have a very different logic from SEO traffic.
 A fashion category can tolerate more returns than an equipment category.
-A campaign that is profitable in revenue can be mediocre in real margin.
-So the business truly becomes visible only when marketing, commercial, and operational data are connected.
+A campaign that is profitable in revenue can be mediocre in actual margin.
+The business’s workings therefore only really appear when marketing, sales, and operational data are brought together.

-Why so many shops confuse activity with a viable business
+Why do so many shops confuse activity with a viable business?

-A store can be online, generate traffic, and even produce sales, without necessarily being a truly healthy e-commerce business.
-Many activities seem to “work” as long as you look at surface-level metrics, but become fragile when hidden costs are added.
+A store can be online, generate traffic and even produce sales, without necessarily being a truly healthy e-commerce business.
+Many businesses seem to “work” as long as you look at surface-level metrics, but they become fragile once hidden costs are added in.

 • Underestimating support and operations.